1975 Pacific typhoon season: Typhoon Phyllis

 Phyllis struck the southern part of Japan on August 17 as a minimal typhoon, having weakened from a peak of 140 mph winds.
 Phyllis caused over 60 casualties, with landslides and flooding causing moderate to heavy damage.

+Tropical Depression Etang

+Formed on August 12th 1975.
+Had peak intensity of 55 km/h winds before dissipating on August 15th.

 Severe Tropical Storm Susan

-Tropical Storm Susan formed far southwest of Tokyo, and slowly traveled northwards, reaching tropical storm intensity before weakening and finally dissipating on the 3rd of September at sea west of Hokkaido.
+Tropical Storm Susan formed far southwest of Tokyo, and slowly traveled northwards, reaching tropical storm intensity before weakening and finally dissipating on 3 September at sea west of Hokkaido.

 Typhoon Tess

-Typhoon Tess was first noted as a closed circulation on the 1st of September 600 nautical miles east-northeast of Saipan.
+Typhoon Tess was first noted as a closed circulation on 1 September 600 nautical miles east-northeast of Saipan.
 The storm intensified over the next few days, becoming a typhoon on the 3rd.
 The cyclone reached its peak intensity on the 4th.
 Tess then weakened, losing typhoon status on the 8th, and dissipating over the Sea of Irkutsk on the 10th, being absorbed into a frontal system.

 Tropical Storm Viola (Gening)

 Tropical Storm Viola formed at sea east of the Philippines and tracked northeast before dissipating four days later.